 Surfshark’s most attractive feature is its extremely low price.
 It’s one of the cheapest premium VPN services that we recommend (with the exception of the occasional VPN deal).
 ExpressVPN, on the other hand, is known for its steep pricing policy.
-Check the available subscription options in the table below (the price per month is shown).
+Check the available subscription options in the table below, which all show the price per month.

 ExpressVPN vs Surfshark: Which App Is Easier to Work With?